DevOluwapelumi/MY-SIWES-REPORT-DEFENSE-2023/README.md

 # MY-SIWES-REPORT-DEFENSE-2023
 This GitHub repository contains the comprehensive report and associated materials for the Student Industrial Work Experience Scheme (SIWES)
-This was completed by me during the Software Engineering program at SQI College of ICT.
+In partial fulfillment of National Diploma in Software Engineering, Web Development, Full Stack program at SQI College of ICT.
 The report covers SIWES experiences, including company background, project details, challenges,